What Is The Lunar Calendar In China And How Does It Work?

 There are several calendar systems that exist and they can be quite complex because there is no fixed, regular number of days or lunar months to a specific year.
-Generally, all calendars are based on the astronomical cycles, that is, the rotation of the Earth (a day), the orbit of the moon around the earth (a month), and the Earth’s orbit of the sun (a year).
-In this write up, we will extensively discuss the Chinese Lunar Calendar, which is based on observations of the astronomical cycles.
+Generally, all calendars are based on the astronomical cycles, that is, the rotation of the Earth (a day), the orbit of the moon around the earth (a month), and the Earth’s orbit around the sun (a year).
+In this write-up, we will extensively discuss the Chinese Lunar Calendar, which is based on observations of the astronomical cycles.
 Read on to learn more about its history, the Chinese Calendar Zodiac, and how the Chinese Lunar Calendar works.

 What is the Chinese Lunar Calendar?

 The traditional Chinese calendar, popularly known as the Agricultural calendar, Chinese Lunar Calendar, or the Yin Calendar, is a lunisolar calendar that clearly identifies days, months, and years according to astronomical phenomena.
 Modern China, like nearly all other countries in the world today, uses the Gregorian calendar to track time throughout the year.
 Even so, the traditional Chinese calendar/Chinese Lunar Calendar plays an important role in Chinese history and culture and it governs important holidays in China.
 Some of these holidays are the Chinese New Year and the Lantern Festival, which is based on the Lunar Calendar specifications in China and the rest of the world where dominant Chinese communities are present.